wdebruin321/oci_config/documentation/oci_core_subnet.md

 ---
 ## Overview

   A logical subdivision of a VCN.
-Each subnet exists in a single availability domain and consists of a contiguous range of IP addresses that do not overlap with other subnets in the VCN.
+Each subnet consists of a contiguous range of IP addresses that do not overlap with other subnets in the VCN.
 Example: 172.16.1.0/24.
 For more information, see [Overview of the Networking Service](https://docs.cloud.oracle.com/Content/Network/Concepts/overview.htm) and